 Let the default settings of Window Auto-Tuning feature be enabled.
 If your network uses an old router or your firewall software does not support this feature, and you are experiencing poor or no connectivity issues, only then may you disable this feature and see if it works in your favor.

-Hope this solves the confusion whether to enable or disable Window Auto-Tuning feature.
+Hope this solves the confusion about whether to enable or disable Window Auto-Tuning feature.

 See this post if you are facing Network & Internet connection problems.